lumahealthhq/backend-interview/README.md

 ## Running using Docker

-- First, build the image.
+- First, build the image

   `docker build -t lucaskc/patient-recommender .`

 - Then, run using

   `docker run -p 8000:8000 lucaskc/patient-recommender`

+- Or use **docker-compose** to run tests **and** start the application

+  - Running:

+    `docker-compose up`

+  - Rebuilding dockerfile image and running:

+    `docker-compose up --build`

+  - Stopping docker-compose:

+    `docker-compose down`

 # API